msakai/resume/resume.md

   Max-SAT, PBS (Pseudo Boolean Satisfaction), PBO (Pseudo Boolean Optimization), MILP (Mixed Integer Linear Programming) and non-linear real arithmetic.
-  In particular It contains a moderately-fast pure-Haskell SAT solver 'toysat'.
+  In particular, it contains a moderately-fast pure-Haskell SAT solver 'toysat'.
 I submitted it to solver competitions (Pseudo Boolean Competition and Max-SAT Evaluations) and ranked high in some competition categories.